 For many parents, eating their child’s allergen is a source of great guilt.
-They struggle with whether or not to have the food in their home, with whether their other children should be allowed to enjoy the food, and the terrifyingly large grocery bill for the allergy safe meals.
-When parents are balancing their allergic child, with their own wants and needs as well as those of their other children, they can often find themselves stuck with no right answer.
+They struggle with whether or not to have the food in their home, with whether their other children should be allowed to enjoy the food and the terrifyingly large grocery bill for the allergy-safe meals.
+When parents are balancing their allergic child with their own wants and needs and those of their other children, they can often find themselves stuck with no right answer.
 We have taken a look at some of these issues and have tried to come up with creative solutions.
-After all, we all do the best that we can, and can still find ourselves stuck with impossible dilemmas.
+After all, we all do the best that we can and can still find ourselves stuck with impossible dilemmas.

-One of the main reason’s parents worry with having their child’s food allergen at home, is because of the potential danger it can pose.
+One of the main reasons parents worry about having their child’s food allergen at home is because of the potential danger it can pose.
 An allergic reaction is a parent’s worst nightmare, and that reality should not be taken lightly.
-However, with larger families and other people involved it can be difficult to cut food groups out entirely - e.g. dairy.
+However, with larger families and other people involved, it can be difficult to cut food groups out entirely - e.g., dairy.
 So, what is the right answer?
 Should yogurts and ice cream be allowed in the home?
-Or should the home stay strictly vegan?
+Or should the homestay strictly vegan?

-Again, the most important thing to remember is that the decision you make does not reflect on how much you love your children.
+Again, the most important thing to remember is that your decision does not reflect how much you love your children.
 We are all looking to do the best that we can, and sometimes that means making decisions that hurt one of our children.
-In this situation we recommend keeping the lines of communication open.
+In this situation, we recommend keeping the lines of communication open.
 No matter which child you end up appeasing, it is important that the other child knows how important they are to you and that this decision in no way reflects your relationship with them.

-Here is where we reiterate for the third time that there is no right answer – only the right answer for you.
+Here is where we reiterate that there is no right answer for the third time – only the right answer for you.
 This situation truly depends on your child.
-Some children would feel ostracized with being fed a different dinner every night, others wouldn’t even notice.
-For some, allowing them the freedom to choose what they want instead of having to eat what everybody else is eating, can even feel like a treat.
-Know your child, know yourself, know your family and you will be able to make the right decision.
+Some children would feel ostracized with being fed a different dinner every night.
+Others wouldn’t even notice.
+For some, allowing them the freedom to choose what they want instead of eating what everybody else is eating can even feel like a treat.
+Know your child, know yourself, know your family, and you will be able to make the right decision.

 For parents of children with food allergies, there is a lot of guilt.
-On top of all the regular pressures that come along with being a parent, they are also forced to deal with the added pressure of the food allergy community.
+On top of all the regular pressures that come with being a parent, they are also forced to deal with the food allergy community's added pressure.
 But that is why we are so adamant about there not being one right answer.
-Sometimes that mom that seems to have it all together, wouldn’t survive a day in your home.
+Sometimes that mom that seems to have it all together wouldn’t survive a day in your home.
 Plus, social media has a way of making things seem more perfect than they really are.
 So, give yourself a break, because you’re already doing an amazing job!

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.